Mobile view in Chrome

-- Once the value applied is appropriate, the developer updates the changes on the file located on the server and pushes the change in production.
+- Once the value applied is appropriate, the developer updates the changes on the file located on the server and pushes the change into production.

 This way, you can manipulate the mobile view properties and see the change reflected.

-In case you had to do the manual work of checking the color properties of heading, it could be a difficult task to find the properting in the CSS file containing thousands of lines.
+In case you had to do the manual work of checking the color properties of the heading, it could be a difficult task to find the property in the CSS file containing thousands of lines.

 Desktop Chrome is the best browser for debugging Mobile View

-A rendering engine is a part of a web browser which is responsible for presenting the content on various screen types.
-This content could be text, image or any other graphical representation.
-So every browser manufacturer is it Chrome, Mozilla Firefox, Safari etc. have their own rendering engine designed uniquely.
+A rendering engine is a part of a web browser that is responsible for presenting the content on various screen types.
+This content could be text, image, or any other graphical representation.
+So every browser manufacturer is it Chrome, Mozilla Firefox, Safari, etc. has its own rendering engine designed uniquely.

 Mobile views in Chrome is the best tool under DevTools that helps developers and other IT teams to troubleshoot responsiveness in the Website.